-If you were physically in the U.S. in F or J status anytime between January 1 - December 31, 2019, you are obligated to send one form, Form 8843, to the U.S. tax agency IRS (Internal Revenue Service), even if you had no income.
-For the 2019 tax season, if you earn over $0 of US source income, you may need to file a federal tax return with the IRS.
+If you were physically in the U.S. in F or J status anytime between January 1 - December 31, 2022, you are obligated to send one form, Form 8843, to the U.S. tax agency IRS (Internal Revenue Service), even if you had no income.
+If you earn over $0 of US source income, you may need to file a federal tax return with the IRS.
 Depending on your individual circumstances, you may also need to file a state tax return(s).

 Tax Filing Deadline:

-April 15th, 2020 is the last day for residents and non-residents who earned U.S. income to file Federal tax returns for 2019.
+April 18th, 2023 is the last day for residents and non-residents who earned U.S. income to file Federal tax returns for the 2022 tax year.